Tarch1/UNI/README.md

     cp -r /usr/share/pipewire /etc/

     than be sure /home/!!!your username!!!/.config/autostart/pipewire.desktop exist in case copy it :

     cp ~/.UNI/Conf_files/Pipewire/pipewire.desktop ~/.config/autostart/

- - if you have installed pipewire-media-session comment out at the Exec
+    if you have installed pipewire-media-session comment out at the Exec inside ~/.config/autostart/pipewire.desktop

     ###& /usr/bin/pipewire-media-session

 and uncomment these 2 lines at the end of /etc/pipewire/pipewire.conf

     #{ path = "/usr/bin/pipewire" args = "-c pipewire-pulse.conf" }

     - if you have installed pipewire-media-session

        #{ path = "/usr/bin/pipewire-media-session" args = "" }

     - else if you have installed wireplumber replace the above command with

        { path = "wireplumber"  args = "" }